Here you can find all articles that are assigned to the category Interviews with Artists.

 In the first part of his interview, he explains his approach to research, his understanding of clowning, and the ways he teaches his students to discover the elasticity of their own imagination, and the creativity and performative powers a clown needs on stage.

-Thomas Schönauer: Science – Technology – Critique of linear thinking
+Thomas Schönauer: Science – Technology – Critique of Linear Thinking

 A conversation with Irene Daum and Peter Tepe | Section: Interviews Part II (Back to Part I) You also collaborate with architects and are a member of the Bund der Architekten (BDA – Association…

-Mischa Kuball: Light projects and New Pott
+Mischa Kuball: Light Projects and New Pott

 Mischa Kuball: “The idea [of New Pott] was born of my (so-called German) contribution to the 34th Sao Paolo Biennale in 1998 which was curated by Paulo Herkenhoff under the general theme of anthropophagy with reference to the homonym manifesto by Oswald de Audrade from 1927.
 This manifesto tried to give an answer to the European dominance in the domain of the arts, the Parisian art world pretending that Brazilian artists were copying European modernism.
 The manifesto replied: No, we will not copy, but guzzle and digest you!”